kenwals/shinrin-yoku/README.md

 ### Features Left to Implement

-- Have the subscription form add the visitor to an email list database.
+- Have the subscription form add the visitor details to an email list database.

  ##### back to [contents](#table-of-contents)